shadow-1310/obsedian_notes/202-Happy Number.md

 #### mistakes
 - to check for the endless loop use a set which stores all the previously encountered numbers, don't just check with the last number
 - don't just add the digits, add the square of digits
+- don't forget to change the number to square sum
 #### code snippet
 ```python